 Far too often, management worries about giving away too much power to the employee.
 If the worker doesn’t have the tools necessary to live up to your customer service mission, how does this management technique enforce your branding?
 It creates such a jarring difference between what you say and what you do that the customer picks up on it.

 Another facet of your brand is the emotion it evokes.
-Company branding must take into account that shoppers are willing to spend more if they feel an emotional attachment to a product or service.
+Company branding must take into account that shoppers will spend more if they feel an emotional attachment to a product or service.
 In reality, this emotional attachment is to your company and its brand message.

 There are ways that you can drive this feelings-dominated approach.

 Your brand style guide ensures a uniform appeal of your brand.
 However, don’t allow it to box you in.
 Within your consumer demographic, there will be ongoing changes.
-The reasons why your buyers are selecting green widgets may change.
+The reasons why your buyers are selecting certain products may change as world trends change.